AlexStack/Google-Recaptcha-to-any-form/README.md

 ```php
 GoogleRecaptcha::showV3($GoogleRecaptchaSiteKey, 'Form_ContactForm_Message', 'no_debug');
 ```
-    - Our Google Recaptcha v3 will automatically execute and get response value after the page load 10 seconds or the Form field id(eg. Form_ContactForm_Message) was clicked.
+    - Our Google Recaptcha v3 will automatically execute and get response value after the page load 10 seconds or the Form_Field_ID(eg. Form_ContactForm_Message) was clicked.

 - If you do not want to use the show() method, You can also use your own code to display the recaptcha for a custom style.
 Just make sure the form action method is POST, then you can still use below verify() method in your backend script.